flutter/website/get-started/3-configure-editor.md

 ---
 layout: page
-title: "Get Started: Setup Editor"
+title: "Get Started: Editor Configuration"
-permalink: /get-started/setup-editor/
+permalink: /get-started/editor-configuration/
 ---

 You can build apps with Flutter using any text editor combioned with our